Genital modification and mutilation: Emasculation

 In modern-day South Asia, some members of hijra communities reportedly undergo emasculation.
 It is called nirwaan and seen as a rite of passage.

+It was part of the eunuch-making of the Chinese court, and it was widespread in the Arab slave trade.
+A castrated slave was worth more, and this offset the losses from death.

 Pearling

 Pearling or genital beading is a form of body modification, the practice of permanently inserting small beads made of various materials beneath the skin of the genitals—of the labia, or of the shaft or foreskin of the penis.
 As well as being an aesthetic practice, this is usually intended to enhance the sexual pleasure of the receptive partner(s) during vaginal or anal intercourse.

 Penectomy

-Penectomy involves the partial or total amputation of penis.
+Penectomy involves the partial or total amputation of the penis.
 Sometimes, the removal of the entire penis was done in conjunction with castration, or incorrectly referred to as castration.
 Removing the penis was often performed on eunuchs and high ranking men who would frequently be in contact with women, such as those belonging to a harem.
 The hijra of India may remove their penis as an expression of their gender identity.
 In the medical field, removal of the penis may be performed for reasons of gangrene or cancer.
-Penis removal may occur through unintentional genital injury, such as during routine neonatal circumcision mishaps.

 In the ulwaluko circumcision ceremony, which is performed by spear, accidental penectomy is a serious risk.

-Penis removal for purposes of assault or revenge is overwhelmingly a female-on-male crime, particularly in Thailand.
 In the United States In 1907 Bertha Boronda sliced off her husband's penis with a straight razor.
 Lorena Bobbit infamously removed her husband's penis in 1993.
-In some circumstances it may be possible to reattach the penis.
+In the latter case, the use of microsurgery was able to reattach Bobbitt's penis.